colemanjackson/Getting-Started-with-the-IBM-Cloud-Container-Service/README.md

 # Developer Works Lab: IBM Bluemix Containers Service and Kubernetes

+# Disclaimer
-This lab is meant to be used with the IBM DeveloperWorks Course on the IBM Containers Service and Kubernetes.
-I wrote this while still employed with IBM, and I believe they have made a much better course from this work, which can be found [here](https://github.com/IBM/container-service-getting-started-wt)
+This lab is meant to be used with the IBM Containers Service Course.
+I wrote this with other IBMers while still employed with IBM, and I believe they have made a much better course from this work, which can be found [here](https://github.com/IBM/container-service-getting-started-wt) All code is provided as-is, and I will not be updating it further.
+Please use the wonderful link above and go learn yourself some IBM Containers with the IBM Cloud!